In Illustrator, choose File > Open.

 Note: If you are color-managing artwork in a document, embedded PDF images are part of the document and therefore color-managed when sent to a printing device.
 In contrast, linked PDF images are not color-managed, even if color management is turned on for the rest of the document.

-When you place an Adobe PDF file, you specify which page you want to import.
+When you place an Adobe PDF file using the File > Place command, you specify which page you want to import.
 You also choose how to crop the artwork by selecting a Crop To option:

 Places the PDF page’s bounding box, or the minimum area that encloses the objects on the page, including page marks.